Art by Enife

 Appearance and Character

 Baela was born in Pentos in 116 AC.
 She was named after her paternal grandfather, Prince Baelon Targaryen.
 When Baela was half a year old, she and her mother and twin sister sailed from Pentos to Driftmark.
-In 117 AC, she and Rhaena were presented to the King, Viserys I Targaryen, by their father, Prince Daemon Targaryen.
+In 117 AC, she and Rhaena were presented to King Viserys I Targaryen by their father, Prince Daemon Targaryen.
 In 118 AC, with the blessing of the king, Baela was betrothed, at the age of two, to Prince Jacaerys Velaryon, her cousin and step-brother.
-Rhaena and Baela each had a dragon egg.
-Rhaena's hatchling was unhealthy and died within hours of emerging from the egg.
-However, Baela's hatchling, Moondancer, was healthy.
+Baela eventually bonded to the dragon Moondancer.
 Baela grew up on Dragonstone.